Skip to content

 3. Sophos Central + Wireless

-The latest solution of all is to manage Sophos access points via Sophos Central.
-We also recently introduced this solution in a blog post.
-The integration with Sophos Central eliminates the need for SG or XG appliances.
-All you need is access to Sophos Central and the appropriate Sophos Wireless licence.
+The most recent option is managing Sophos Access Points via Sophos Central.
+We also introduced this solution in a recent blog post.
+Thanks to its integration into Sophos Central, you no longer need an SG or XG appliance.
+All you require is access to Sophos Central and the corresponding Sophos Wireless licence.

-However, you need the latest firmware on the devices.
-If there is no “Sophos Central Ready” label on the packaging and access points, you will need to follow a few steps.
-The exact steps are explained in this post under “Requirements’”.
+However, the devices must be running the latest firmware.
+If there is no “Sophos Central Ready” label on the packaging or the access points themselves, you will need to perform a few additional steps.
+The exact procedure is explained in this post under ‘Prerequisites’.

 Conclusion

-All three of these options provide a simple solution to manage your access points and configure your wireless networks.
-While the “UTM + Wireless” and “XG + Wireless” are still ahead of the game in terms of functionality at the moment, “Sophos Wireless in Central” will also have reached feature parity by the end of 2016.
-One feature that “Sophos Wireless in Central” currently has ahead of the other solutions is the ingenious Wireless Planner.
-There you can upload a floor plan of the building and place the access points virtually.
-Using the range radius of the respective model, you can find out whether a location offers good coverage even before assembly.
+All three options provide a central point for managing your access points and configuring your wireless networks.
+While “UTM + Wireless” and “XG + Wireless” currently still have the edge in terms of features, “Sophos Wireless in Central” is expected to reach feature parity by the end of 2016.
+One feature that “Sophos Wireless in Central” already offers over the other solutions is the excellent wireless planner.
+You can upload a floor plan of your building and place access points virtually.
+Based on the coverage radius of each model, you can determine in advance whether a given location will provide good coverage.

-From a price point of view it is of course a different matter.
-Variant 2 is certainly the cheapest, as there is no need to buy an additional “wireless licence”.
-But if you don’t need a firewall and only want to manage your access points, you might be better off with the “Sophos Central” solution.
-In terms of the licensing model, you simply have to be aware that per access point is licensed.
+Pricing is, of course, a different matter.
+Option 2 is certainly the most economical, as there is no need to purchase an additional wireless licence.
+However, if you do not need a firewall and simply want to manage your access points, the “Sophos Central” solution might be a better fit.
+Just be aware that its licensing model is based on per access point.